JackZhouSz/landmark_consistent_plugin/README.md

 ### Run fine-tuning

-We have applied our plugin modual on DAD-3DNet and 3DDFA, so in this section we show how to use our method on them respectively.
+We have applied our plugin module on DAD-3DNet and 3DDFA, so in this section we show how to use our method on them respectively.

 Please download the original dataset of training DAD-3DNet and 3DDFA refer to the following links respectively.
 [DAD-3DNet](https://github.com/PinataFarms/DAD-3DHeads),